dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-graphql.md

 arrow_table = to_arrow_table(gql_response.json()["data"]["query"]["arrowResult"])

-# Perform whatever functionality is available e.g.,
+# Perform whatever functionality is available, like convert to a pandas table.
 print(arrow_table.to_pandas())
 """
 order_total  ordered_at